The Saint Francis Hospice Blog

 Welcome to the Saint Francis Hospice blog.

-We'll be bringing you thoughts, views and insight from our staff, volunteers, supporters and patients.
+We'll bring you thoughts, views and insight from our staff, volunteers, supporters and patients.
 If you have an idea for a blog, please get in touch, we'd love to hear from you!

 Our Therapies team were determined to reach out to patients and families who need our care and support.
 And they even managed to find a virtual way to deliver Reiki.